George (Blackadder): Personality

 George's incarnation as Lieutenant The Honourable George Colthurst St. Barleigh MC, in Blackadder Goes Forth, is a frontline officer.
 His character draws a lot of similarities to the naive 2nd Lt.
 Raleigh from R C Sherriff's 1928 play Journey's End; as well as being strongly reminiscent in both manner and personality of Bertie Wooster (as whom Laurie would later go on to appear).
 George joined the army on the first day of World War I, along with nine other students at Cambridge University.
 The ten men named themselves the Trinity College tiddlywinks, or the "Trinity Tiddlers".
 It is revealed later, in the fourth series' finale, that George is the only surviving member of the group.
 Although he lacks any kind of skill, competence, or authority as an officer, his upper-class status and educational background meant he went straight into the commissioned ranks upon enlisting.
-George is shown to have a special friendship with General Melchett (Fry), an old family friend with whom he shares his public school "tally-ho" attitude towards the war.
+George is shown to have a special friendship with General Melchett (Fry), an old family friend.
 Melchett even offers George a way out of the trenches for the "final push", which he refuses, much to Blackadder's incredulity.
 Although George is shown to have benefited from his background of privilege, he still remains a generally kind and hopeful individual, and shortly before the big push at the end of the final episode George finally expresses some genuine fear and sadness that he may indeed die.

 In the 1989 sketch Shakespeare Sketch Laurie portrays a very George-like William Shakespeare.
 Lord Blackadder is his agent and manages to persuade him to condense his new play Hamlet.